cacquani/blog/blog_articles/00_setup_a_react_app.md

   the npm directory.
 The suggested licence is [https://en.wikipedia.org/wiki/ISC_license](ISC), the standard for npm packages.

+If you decide to go with Yarn and run `yarn init` instead it will skip keywords and test command, use MIT as a default licence and ask you if you want your project to be private.
+Not a huge difference.

 Great.
 All set up, except maybe you'll want to `git init` at this point, and add a `.gitignore` file that includes `dist` and `node_modules`.